SteeltoeOSS/Samples/Connectors/src/Redis/README.md

    ```
    cf target -o your-org -s your-space
    ```
-   - When using Redis for VMware Tanzu Application Service:
+   - When using Redis for Tanzu Application Service or Tanzu for Valkey on Cloud Foundry:
      ```
      cf create-service p.redis on-demand-cache sampleRedisService
      ```